isaacaddis/ROV2018/README.md

 ### GRAPHICAL USER INTERFACE

+To run the GUI, change your directory over to /Robot/45C_Pi and run:

 ```
 	$ (sudo) driver.py
 ```

 45c uses the [HTMLPy](http://htmlpy.readthedocs.io/en/master/) library for developing our GUI.
-All code is written in Python.

 ### CAMERAS

 45c uses [OpenCV](https://opencv.org/)  for vision processing.

+Our vision code is wrapped through a custom-made GUI made, using the **PyQt4** python module.